 Committees have always been necessary to the functioning of the Association, but until 1972 they had been created only as their need became apparent.
 Special purpose committees, appointed by the President or the Executive Board, included those that set up journals, or organized the preparation of publications such as books, manuals, special reports, etc. There were also continuing committees, such as those on apparatus, on visual aids, and on the maintenance and solicitation of membership.
 Two committees came to be prescribed by the constitution: that on awards and that on nomination, the latter to be appointed partly by the Executive Board and partly by the regional section representatives.

-The pattern of other committees adopted by the Executive Board in June 1972 comprised seven "action" committees, more accurately area committees, as they were renamed in 1976.
-There are now (2003) 16 Area Committees on: Apparatus, Astronomy Education, Educational Technologies, Graduate Education in Physics, History and Philosophy of Physics, International Education, Laboratories, Minorities in Physics, Physics in High Schools, Physics in Pre-High School Education, Physics in Two-Year Colleges, Physics in Undergraduate Education, Professional Concerns, Research in Physics Education, Science Education for the Public, and Women in Physics.
+The pattern of other committees adopted by the Executive Board in June 1972 comprised seven "action" committees, more accurately "Area" committees, as they were renamed in 1976.
+Recently there have been 18 Area Committees: Apparatus, Diversity in Physics, Educational Technologies, Graduate Education in Physics, History and Philosophy of Physics, Interests of Senior Physicists, International Education, Laboratories, Physics in High Schools, Physics in Pre-High School Education, Physics in Two-Year Colleges, Physics in Undergraduate Education, Professional Concerns, Research in Physics Education, Science Education for the Public, Space Science and Astronomy, Teacher Preparation, and Women in Physics.
 Each committee has nine members with staggered three-year terms: One new member is appointed each year by the Nominating Committee, and two are appointed by the incoming President.